angular/angular-ja/aio-ja/content/guide/testing.en.md

-Inspect and download _all_ of the guide's application test code with this
-<live-example stackblitz="specs" embedded-style>live example</live-example>.
+Inspect and download _all_ of the guide's application test code with this <live-example plnkr="app-specs" embedded-style>live example</live-example>.

 </div>